 All motorcyclists must have minimum liability insurance to ride their bikes on U.S. roads legally.
 The cover, the type, and the cost of this type of insurance vary from state to state and between different insurance providers.

 All types of insurance require that you pay a premium to receive coverage.
 This rate increases depending on the nature and extent of coverage that you opt for.
 The lower the limits and the less coverage you choose, the less you are likely to pay for your insurance.

-However, there another option and that is buying insurance on a month-to-month basis.
-But how does this type of insurance compare to regular motorcycle insurance with regards to cost and cover and how can it benefit you
+However, there is another option, and that is buying insurance on a month-to-month basis.
+But how does this type of insurance compare to regular motorcycle insurance regarding cost and cover, and how can it benefit you?

 What Will You Pay For Monthly Motorcycle Insurance?

 Monthly motorcycle insurance is short-term insurance.
 In other words, you only receive cover for the month that you paid for.
 It, therefore, operates much the same way as long-term insurance in that if you skip a monthly installment on your regular insurance, you will not get coverage for that month.
 Your insurance will, however, be suspended until your payments are up to date.

 In the long run, long-term or annual motorcycle insurance is likely to be cheaper.
 But this does not necessarily mean that it will cost you less.
-Most motorcyclists do not ride for the entire year which means that they are paying for insurance on a vehicle that they are only using over the summer months.
+Most motorcyclists do not ride for the entire year, meaning they pay for insurance on a vehicle they only use over the summer months.

 It makes sense that: